leonp/thisdaysportion/_posts/2021-04-11-hover-versus-click-versus-flat-navigation-menus.md

 category: web
 sub: Let’s say you have a large website with lots of subsections.
 What’s the best way to reflect this in your navigation menu?
 Do you use dropdowns at all?
-Are they best activated when the users hovers or clicks on a menu item?
+Are they best activated when the user hovers or clicks on a menu item?
 mb-cat: ''

 ---